 Karina was born and raised in Mexico.
 She is the 3rd of 4 siblings.
 Karina has a BA of Business Administration from the UNIVA in Mexico.
 She got married in Mexico in 2007.
 In 2008, her husband brought her to the U.S as a legal resident.
 Five year later, she became a US citizen.
-She lives with her husband Juan Rocha and their 2 daughters, Valeria who is 11 years-old and Andrea, who is 5 years-old, as well as with her parents, Elidia Hurtado and Mario Borja.
-They have a dog named “Dante” as the dog in the movie “coco”.
+She lives with her husband Juan Rocha and their 2 daughters, Valeria who is 12 years-old and Andrea, who is 6 years-old, as well as with her mother, Elidia Hurtado.
+They have a dog named “Dante” as the dog in the movie “Coco”.
 She brought her parents to the U.S as legal residents as soon as she was able to when she became a U.S. citizen.
 Karina has been working at Skagit Valley College for 9 years, currently she is a BEdA Navigator.
 Karina is pursuing an MBA of Business Administration from Western Washington University.
 She enjoys going back to Mexico to visit her family and friends.

 Her volunteer experience include: Tax preparation with Goodwill Mount Vernon.
 Coach Assistant with New Millennium soccer team.
 She is Bilingual English/ Spanish.
 She loves spending time with her family, going out for a walk, playing loteria, dancing, singing, exercising.
 Enjoys laughing out loud with her daughters and husband.
 She likes to serve and support people in every place she goes.